abhinav4848/Obsidian-Medicine/cirrhosis.md

 # Management
 Also, give [[laxatives|Lactulose]] to prevent formation of ammonia in gut.

-ACEi can induce renal failure through arterial hypotension even in low doses in cirrhotic patients and should be used with careful blood pressure and renal function monitoring.
+[[ace inhibitors|ACE inhibitor]] can induce renal failure through arterial hypotension even in low doses in cirrhotic patients and should be used with careful blood pressure and renal function monitoring.